DISRUPTING POVERTY TWO GENERATIONS AT A TIME

 Helping moms access and succeed in a degree program is a central focus at JP.
 It’s also an opportunity to engage in long-term planning and personal development that gives moms the tools and agency to author their own lives.

 When women enter JP, they meet with a family coach who works with them to set educational goals and choose a career-track path.
 Mothers meet with their coaches at least twice per month to problem-solve and remain on track to meet their college and career goals.
 Individualized coaching increases college retention, career readiness, and long-term economic prosperity.

 Quality Early Childhood Education

 We provide quality education for children ages birth to five in our on-site Child Development Centers (CDCs) in Austin, Fargo, Minneapolis, Rochester and St. Paul.
-Through our off-campus models in Boston and Brooklyn, we connect families to quality early childhood programs in their communities.
+Through our off-campus models in Boston, Brooklyn, Las Vegas, and Baltimore, we connect families to quality early childhood programs in their communities.